farooqkz/farooqkz.github.io/content/computer/on-the-importance-of-alternative-machine-learning.md

 But these interesting machines, are very inefficient the way we get them to work.
 Most of the time, we need to "simulate" the ANNs on our computers both for training and usage.
 When we try to simulate stuff on something which it wasn't meant for it, we sacrifice performance and NNs are no exception.
 The processors we use are meant to have a list of instructions and execute them one by one(let's forget about fancier stuff like multi-processing for now).

-There has been several tries to implement ANNs as actual hardware.
+There have been several tries to implement ANNs as actual hardware.
 But these are not widespread, yet.

 ## What other paradigm of ML exist?